Super fun glass Christmas ornaments painted with Ranger Adirondack Alcohol Inks

 Also, if you are looking for ideas for ornaments or decorations to make and sell, these little beauties would do really well at a Christmas Bazaar or Craft Show.

 My kids and I used to decorate glass ornaments by pouring different color paints inside and letting them swirl.

-Really, those are still some of my favorite Christmas tree ornaments.
-As the paints blended together, the ornaments ended up with a marbled look.
+Really, those are still some of my absolute favorite Christmas tree ornaments.
+As the paints blend together, the ornaments end up with a marbled look.

 The first ornament I painted with only alcohol ink and while it was pretty, the colors didn’t stand out on the clear glass.